dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-schemas.md

 ## Managing environments

-In the `generate_schema_name` macro examples shown above, the `target.name` context variable is used to change the schema name that dbt generates for models.
+In the `generate_schema_name` macro examples shown above, the `target.name` context variable is used to change the schema name that dbt generates for <Term id="model">models</Term>.
 If the `generate_schema_name` macro in your project uses the `target.name` context variable, you must additionally ensure that your different dbt environments are configured appropriately.
 While you can use any naming scheme you'd like, we typically recommend:
  - **dev**: Your local development environment; configured in a `profiles.yml` file on your computer.
  - **ci**:  A [continuous integration](cloud-enabling-continuous-integration-with-github) environment running on Pull Requests in GitHub, GitLab, etc.
  - **prod**: The production deployment of your dbt project, eg. in dbt Cloud, Airflow, or [similar](running-dbt-in-production)